FAQ

 Hostname

-Server hostname that will be used in the TLS server trust evaluation.
+Server hostname that will be used in the TLS server verification.

 If you entered a hostname in the server field, you don't need to fill in the same hostname again.

-If you entered an IP address in the server field, please fill in the hostname here that matches the server certificate, otherwise TLS validation will fail.
+If you entered an IP address in the server field, please fill in the hostname here that matches the server certificate, otherwise TLS verification will fail.

 -